 That’s why at Mindvalley University City Campus, we’ve created kids and teens’ programs that cover topics not taught by traditional school systems.
 Topics like entrepreneurship, mindful living, emotional intelligence, and nutrition.

-In the video above, parents explain why they decided to bring their children to Mindvalley University City Campus and why providing community is just as important as curriculum.
+In the video above, parents explain why they decided to bring their children to Mindvalley University City Campus and why providing the community is just as important as the curriculum.

 How Mindvalley University City Campus Is Changing Modern Education